-Pottery is made of simple clay, moulded and fired at around 600-800°.
+Pottery is made of clay, moulded and fired at around 600-800°.
 Firing at a low temperature produces a porous material.

 It is probably the oldest craft known to man.
 The technique has been used throughout the centuries up to the present day.
 In the Middle Ages in Europe, items were often covered in a lead-based coating, to make them watertight.